Brood parasitism: Mafia hypothesis

 There is a question as to why the majority of the hosts of brood parasites care for the nestlings of their parasites.
 Not only do these brood parasites usually differ significantly in size and appearance, but it is also highly probable that they reduce the reproductive success of their hosts.
 The "mafia hypothesis" proposes that when a brood parasite discovers that its egg has been rejected, it destroys the host's nest and injures or kills the nestlings.
 The threat of such a response may encourage compliant behavior from the host.
 Mafia-like behavior occurs in the brown-headed cowbird of North America, and the great spotted cuckoo of Europe.
 The great spotted cuckoo lays most of its eggs in the nests of the European magpie.
 It repeatedly visits nests it has parasitised, a precondition for the mafia hypothesis.
-Experimentally, nests from which the parasite's egg has been removed are destroyed by the cuckoo, supporting the hypothesis.
+In experiments, nests from which the parasite's egg has been removed are destroyed by the cuckoo, supporting the hypothesis.
 An alternative explanation is that the destruction encourages the magpie host to build a new nest, giving the cuckoo another opportunity for parasitism.
 Similarly, the brown-headed cowbird parasitises the prothonotary warbler.
-Experimentally, 56% of egg-ejected nests were predated upon, against 6% of non-ejected nests.
+In other experiments, 56% of egg-ejected nests were predated upon, against 6% of non-ejected nests.
 85% of parasitized nests rebuilt by hosts were destroyed.
 Hosts that ejected parasite eggs produced 60% fewer young than those that accepted the cowbird eggs.